From Sonic Retro

 |Fast Facts on Sonic CulT|

-Sonic CulT is a large information repository started by PACHUKA in February of 1999.
+Sonic CulT was a large information repository started by PACHUKA in February of 1999.
 It was inspired by Simon Wai and his discovery of the Sonic the Hedgehog 2 Beta.
 Ever since then it has become known as one of the largest information repositories for Sonic the Hedgehog in the community.
-It is currently run by Sazpaimon, who also co-runs the CulT side project X-CulT with PACHUKA.
+It was last run by Sazpaimon, who also co-runs the CulT side project X-CulT with PACHUKA.
+Sonic CulT eventually closed down in April 2018 due to the website software becoming incompatible due to a server upgrade and with the site not being updated in years there was realistically no point to upgrade the software.

 The page or section you are about to read is a product of its time.